yoyanec/blog/_posts/2019-09-30-how-to-flash-sonoff-mini-in-mac-os.markdown

 On HTTP server download Tasmota to root folder of HTTP server:
 {% highlight Bash %}
-sudo wget http://thehackbox.org/tasmota/release/sonoff.bin -P /var/www/html
+sudo wget http://thehackbox.org/tasmota/release/tasmota-lite.bin -P /var/www/html
 {% endhighlight %}

-And count SHA256 `<SHA256>` of firmware binary file `sonoff.bin`:
+And count SHA256 `<SHA256>` of firmware binary file `tasmota-lite.bin`:
 {% highlight Bash %}
-shasum -a 256 sonoff-basic.bin
+shasum -a 256 tasmota-lite.bin
 {% endhighlight %}

 It will look like `c01b39c7a35ccc3b081a...`.